Derived Foliations: Existence of leaf space and holonomy

-\begin{rmk} \begin{enumerate} \item \emph{As already reminded before, the codimension $2$ condition implies that $\F$ is locally integrable (see Theorem \ref{t1}).
+\begin{rmk} \begin{enumerate} \item \emph{As already reminded before the codimension $2$ condition implies that $\F$ is locally integrable (Theorem \ref{tV-1}).
 So, for any given point $x\in X$, there is an open $x\in U$ and a holomorphic map $f : U \to \CC^d$ such that $f^*(0)\simeq \F_{|U}$.
-This implies that the formal leaf $\hat{\cL}_x(\F)$ is the formal completion of $f^{-1}(f(x))$ at the point $x$, where $f^{-1}$ denotes here the derived fiber of $f$.
-Since formal completions are faithfully flat, flatness of $\hat{\cL}_x(\F)$ implies that $f^{-1}(f(x))$ is flat over $\Spec\, \CC$ locally at $x$.
-Therefore, the flatness condition implies that the derived fibers are all flat over $\CC$, and thus that $f$ must be a flat morphism.
+This implies that the formal leaf $\hat{\cL}_x(\F)$ is the formal completion of $f^{-1}(f(x))$ at the point $x$, where $f^{-1}(f(x))$ denotes here the derived fiber of $f$ passing through $x$.
+As formal completion are faithfully flat (see Corollary \ref{cpA-3-1-3}), the flatness of the formal moduli space $\hat{\cL}_x(\F)$ implies that $f^-{1}(f(x))$ is flat over $\Spec\, \CC$ locally at $x$.
+Therefore, flatness implies that the derived fibers are all flat over $\CC$, and thus that $f$ must be a flat morphism.
 The converse is obviously true.
-Therefore, we see that under the codimension $2$ condition, flatness is equivalent to the fact that the all the local holomorphic maps integrating $\F$ are flat holomorphic maps.} \item \emph{If $\F$ is moreover smooth, and thus is given by an integrable subbundle of $\TT_X$, then all three conditions above are automatically satisfied.
-Indeed, the local holomorphic maps $f$ must be smooth and thus its fibers are themselves smooth.
-In particular, the local connectedness is true because $f$ are submersions.
-Moreover, the formal leaves are the formal completions of smooth sub-varieties (the fibers of $f$), and or thus all equivalent to formal affine spaces $\widehat{\mathbb{A}}^{n-d}$ (where $n=dim X$), and thus are flat.} \end{enumerate} \end{rmk}
+Therefore, we see that under the codimension $2$ condition, flatness is equivalent to the fact that the all the local holomorphic maps integrating $\F$ are actually flat holomorphic maps.} \item \emph{If $\F$ is moreover smooth, and thus is given by an integrable subbundle of $\TT_X$, then all three conditions above are all automatic.
+Indeed, the local holomorphic maps $f$ must be smooth and thus their fibers will be themselves smooth.
+In particular, the local connectedness is true because the maps $f$ are submersions.
+Finally, the formal leaves are the formal completions of smooth sub-varieties (the fibers of $f$), and are thus all equivalent to formal affine spaces $\widehat{\mathbb{A}}^{n-d}$ (where $n=dim X$), and so they are flat.} \end{enumerate} \end{rmk}